 PhD student photo competition

-Two prizes will be awarded by a panel of judges and one prize as a result of a vote by Imperial staff and students:
+Congratulations to our winners and all our shortlisted students.
+Two prizes were awarded by our panel of judges and one prize as a result of a vote by Imperial staff and students:

 Judges' Choice awards

 - Best image prize worth £250: Anna Curran, Department of Mathematics

 - Runner-up image prize worth £200: Holly Holder, Department of Physics